bwebs/simple-looker-extension-elevate-25/docs/section2.md

 ```

 3. Make sure you import the constants file `import { DASHBOARD_ID_KEY } from "./utils/constants";` as well as the useExtensionSdk hook `import useExtensionSdk from "./hooks/useExtensionSdk";`
-4. Replace the placeholder components `<Span><Balancer>Configureable dashboard selections...</Balancer></Span>` with the following code.
+4. Replace the placeholder components `<Balancer>Configureable dashboard selections...</Balancer>` with the following code.
 This will display a button for each dashboard_id in the sidebar.

 ```tsx
 <List>